Mobtown Ballroom: History

 The business was co-founded as Mobtown Ballroom by Sarah Sullivan and Michael Seguin, along with Nina Gilkenson.
-It opened in September 2011.
+It opened in September 2011 and took its name from a historical nickname for Baltimore.
 It initially occupied a deconsecrated Episcopalian church at 861 Washington Blvd. in Pigtown built in the 1870s with 2800 sqft of space.
 The business enlisted volunteers from the dance community to build a custom 5-layer sprung floor with more than 10,000 nails and screws.

 In 2014, following a years-long process, it acquired a liquor license after Bill Ferguson sponsored favorable state legislation that allowed the license despite the presence of nearby churches, conditional on their consent, and councilmember Ed Reisinger helped them get the building rezoned.